 Allows drivers an exemption from federal hours of service cycle requirements.

 The Oil Well Service Vehicle Cycle Exemption Permit applies only to Alberta-plated National Safety Code (NSC) vehicles.
-Jurisdictions in which the permit can be utilized include Alberta, British Columbia, Saskatchewan, Manitoba, Northwest Territories and Yukon.
-For more information about using the permit in different jurisdictions, please contact Carrier & Vehicle Safety.
+The permit can be used include Alberta, British Columbia, Saskatchewan, Manitoba, Northwest Territories and Yukon.
+For more information about using the permit in different jurisdictions, contact Carrier & Vehicle Safety.

 Federal and Provincial Extended Drivers' Hours of Service

 Allows drivers a maximum 2-hour exemption from daily and work shift hours of service requirements when they follow a regular itinerary, deliver perishable goods or respond to an immediate public need.